apimatic/apimatic-sdks-io/website/docs/ways-to-build-sdks/code-generation/apimatic/introduction.md

 Host language-specific documentation and SDKs on one domain where developers can play with  your API or embed alongside existing documentation in your developer portal.

 ### Automate via CI/CD and CLI
 APIMatic has full CI/CD integration making it easier to create and maintain your developer experience with continuous code generation.
-Any updates and changes to your specification will flow through to your SDKs and documenatation.
+Any updates and changes to your specification will flow through to your SDKs and documentation.

 Let's take APImatic on a test drive.